LizardoCT/register-form/README.md

 # Register Form

+NOTE: This site is a clone website.
+It is not the real, official site.
+Its purpose is to look like the official site for practice purposes.
+This site is not for active use.
+Do NOT enter your credentials or share any personal information.

 Registration app form validating certain requirements with ReactJS using localStorage

 ## Demo

 https://register-form-nene.vercel.app/

 ## Stack

 - React JS